https://www.deakin.edu.au/__data/assets/image/0006/553317/35512_bachelor-of-environmental-science-environmental-management-and-sustainability-hero.jpg

 Course overview

-Throughout the Bachelor of Environmental Science (Environmental Management and Sustainability) you will explore ways to manage the interaction between people and the environment.
+Throughout the Bachelor of Environmental Science and Sustainability, you will explore ways to manage the interaction between people and the environment, ready for a career that makes a positive impact on our world.
 Combining the latest research with extensive application of skills in professional, community, lab and field settings, you will devise and implement innovative solutions to protect natural resources in local and global contexts.

 Develop the confidence to address some of the biggest environmental issues we face on a global scale by exploring the role science and society play in achieving global sustainability.
 Fieldwork is a rewarding part of this course and you will get plenty of opportunities to apply your skills in beautiful outdoor and community settings.
-Industry placements of 60 to 80 hours provide even more practical experience and the opportunity to work alongside experienced environmental scientists.
+Industry placements provide even more practical experience as well as the opportunity to work alongside experienced environmental scientists.

 Want to play a key role in tackling the world’s most pressing environmental problems?